tharakeshrajesh/Terminal-Flight-Physics-Simulator/JOURNAL.md

 Well anwyays, I added user input to control some variables and renamed some variables and functions.<br />
 And this time I did NOT use AI.
 This update is too easy to use it anyways.<br />
 Next I need to add altitude and all that stuff but whatever.

+# 08/10/2025

+I didn't know terminal craft was ending today so I had to lock in.
+I mostly ditched Pymunk and only used it to store bodies, I think.
+And I will admit, I used AI for basically every formula because I didn't feel like searching it up.
+Also used AI to beautify my code but that is it.
+I'll be honest, the sim is still pretty bad so I will continue working on it after a break.
+This will just be v1, the bare functioning parts.
+I need to make it look better next time but for now I am going to rest my eyes and add documentation later to log more time.